IanLondon/plot-bot/README.md

     npm install
     node server.js

+Use mock-firmata to fake a Board by running in debug mode:

+    node server.js debug

-Open up a browser to `localhost:3000` and start doodling.
+Then open up a browser to `localhost:3000` and click around to start doodling.

-## step()
-The fundamental stepping operation is `step(stepsLeft, stepsRight)`, where the arguments can be -1, 0, or +1.
-Eg `step(-1,1)` will retract the left stepper motor by one step and extend the right stepper motor by one step.
+`fontTest.js` is an example of converting text to a coordinate series, it's very rudimentary right now but it works.
+You can uncomment it in `drawcanvas.html` to activate it.

 You can manually extend/retract the stepper motors by pressing the following keys when the canvas is active:
 <table>